jatkinson1000/archeryutils/docs/develop/contributing.rst

   may occur in use.
 For *archeryutils* a classic example that shows up is the case of handling the maximum score for a particular round.

-We aim for as much as possible of the *archeryutils* codebase to be covered by testing.
+We aim for as much as possible of the *archeryutils* codebase to be covered by unit testing.
 During continuous integration a
 `coverage checker <https://app.codecov.io/gh/jatkinson1000/archeryutils>`_ will run the tests and highlight any parts of the code that are not covered by tests.

+Regression tests are used to verify that the code maintains historical behaviour across a wide range of parameters.
+For *archeryutils* it is important that classification scores and handicaps remain consistent with the Archery GB tables.
+Scores for all classifications and handicap tables for all rounds are compared against historical snapshots as part of the regression tests.
+These are contained in the ``tests/regression/`` subdirectory.

 .. _pull_request: